What To Do When You Hate Your Job?

 Try to keep a positive mindset and attitude.
 You are still getting paid so you can cover your rent and other living expenses.
 Even though you are unhappy at your job, it is still affording you a lifestyle you enjoy.
 See the good in this and channel it into positive energy.
 When your boss gets on your nerves, just start planning your next vacation.
 When you get overloaded with work, make a massage appointment.
 Look on the bright side, you have greenbacks hitting your back account regularly which is enough to smile about!

 Ask other departments what they need help with or have someone from another department teach you something that you can apply to making your current role more efficient.
 The key here is to start soaking up a new skill before you pull the plug.
 This will help you feel more engaged when coming to work each day while in the process of finding a new job.
 When you start cross training or learning new applications, you spend time in another department; this breaks up the day which can be a plus.

 For example, before I left a previous job, I started learning how to write Excel formulas and build macros.
-Our IT guy was an expert at this, and he started teaching me this skill to help make my current tasks easier.
+Our IT guy started teaching me this skill to help make my current tasks easier.
 Additionally, I wanted to learn this so I could add a highly sought after skill to to my resume.
-We met regularly for a month in his department.

 - Seek Out of Office Opportunities

 Schedule out of office meetings as much as possible.
 Go check on affiliates, set up weekly meetings, or send an e-mail to an organization of interest asking to setup an introduction meeting to tell them about your company.
 If your job doesn’t call for offsite work, then look into seminars, workshops, or other events you can attend on behalf of your department (all in the name of expanding business or community outreach).
 This is a great way to keep you from being bored.
 If you’re really determined, you can use these out of office activities to network and indirectly job hunt.

 - Fake It Until You Make It Out of There